 Written by Katie Shpak, University Writer

-In the summer of 2019, Post University expanded its Student Government Association to bridge the gap between main campus and online students.
+In the summer of 2019, Post University expanded its Student Government Association to bridge the gap between campus and online students.
 The first E-Senator and President of OSGA (online student government association) Jerrod Pass not only embraced the responsibility of starting a new program, but he has also successfully grown and enhanced the program over the past year.

 “There has been so much growth within the OSGA and there is hope for so much more.
 With the dedication that the students have leading the charge, wonderful things will continue to develop,” said Dean of Students Erica Peryga.

 In the fall of 2019, there were five students in the OSGA.
 Since then, that number has increased to a total of 32 members.
 These students have held virtual town hall meetings, published surveys, and virtual information conferences.